-- 2.12.1 My overall assessment is that members are continuing to comply with the Code of Conduct.
+- 2.12.1 The overall assessment of the Monitoring Officer is that members are continuing to comply with the Code of Conduct.
 This is reflected in the low number of referrals to the Standards Board.
 It is further underlined by the fact that, since the introduction of the Code in May 2002, only one member has been found to be in breach of the Code and, in that particular case, it was regarded as a relatively minor breach for which no further action was required. - 2.12.2 Against that background, we must continue to be proactive in ensuring that high ethical standards are maintained by members and officers, and that the perception of the public and our partners is that the Council as a whole is committed to these standards.